Brian O'Brien (optical physicist): War and peace: 1940 - 1953

 "By the end of 1940, The Institute of Optics was already involved with optical problems for government agencies; by the end of the academic year 1941-42, it was becoming more and more deeply involved."
 At the time the Institute was dealing with a spike in number of students and attempted to tailor the curriculum for military usefulness.
 O' Brien's right-hand man was R.E.
 Hopkins, a young instructor with a B.S. from MIT who had just received his MS from the Institute of Optics, helping with lens design and geometrical optics.

 The National Defense Research council became involved with the Institute December 1942 and continued the relationship until January 1946.
-They were looking for someone to make infrared sensitive phosphors.
-Franz Urbach, an escaped Viennese expert, was working in the physics department and was quietly transferred to the Institute of Optics to help develop the "metascopes" for night vision.
+They were looking for someone to make infrared-sensitive phosphors.
+Franz Urbach, an escaped Viennese expert, was working in the physics department and was quietly transferred to the Institute of Optics to help develop the "metascopes" for night vision; Urbach would later also work with O'Brien on the Icaroscope.

 It was in relation to this work, in 1948, that Albert Noyes and O'Brien were awarded The Medal of Merit by President Harry S. Truman, the highest civilian award given by government.